Skip to content

 Before you go

 Get the 2026 BS/MD & BS/DO Program Guide, free.
-Leave your email and I will send the full program directory, written by a physician who read these files from the inside.
-Prefer to know where the student actually stands first?
-Take the free five-minute Candidacy Read.
+Leave your email and I will send the full program directory, written by Dr. Rory Merritt, MD, MEHP, Former Assistant Dean, Brown PLME.
+Prefer to know where the student stands first?
+Take the free five-minute Where You Stand.

 This guide is educational and is not an admissions prediction or guarantee.
 Bridge2MD provides physician-informed advising only.
 Created by Dr. Rory Merritt.
 Not affiliated with, endorsed by, or sponsored by any university or program.